 The Jataka tales are birth stories from some of the many past lives of the being who would eventually become the Buddha.
 In them, the Bodhisatta (what a Buddha-to-be is called) is born variously as humans, animals, and deities, usually righteous and wise, and frequently with supernatural powers; but often he’s just a completely ordinary man.
 (Here’s a list of his incarnations.)
 Typically he’s the story’s hero, but very often he’s only a minor player, sometimes nothing more than an observer who does nothing.

 To the surprise of many, the Bodhisatta is not virtuous throughout: “Now the Bodhisattas, even though they are great beings, sometimes take the goods of others by being born as wicked men; this they say comes from a fault in the horoscope.”
 Some examples of his immoral behavior are rude speech (#536), hiring prostitutes (#425), gambling (#62), cannibalism (#193), adultery (#431), lying (#547), cheating (#243), theft (#318), assault (#89), owning slaves (#45), giving away his young children to work as slaves (#547), and murder (#152).
 He also often condones similar actions by others.
 And even when the Bodhisatta is perfectly righteous, the story can be a little risque, the most notable example being the very horny monkey getting into mischief in Jataka #273.
-Cowell and his prudish team (see About this Website) felt this Jataka was so improper they translated it into Latin rather than English so only scholars could read it.
+Cowell and his prudish team (see About this Website) felt this Jataka tale was so improper they translated it into Latin rather than English so only scholars could read it.
 They also used Latin for a few short passages in other Jataka tales they judged offensive.

 The Buddha tells his past-life stories to people for many reasons.
-In every Jataka tale, the past-life part is related to a present-life situation, some of which are entertaining stories on their own.
+In every Jataka tale, the past-life part is related to a present-life (the Buddha’s present) situation, some of which are entertaining stories on their own.
 Often the Buddha tells of his past life to teach a lesson to people or to help his disciples overcome difficulties on their quest for enlightenment.
 After listening to the Buddha, these people can have a major breakthrough in their understanding of dharma: “His lesson ended, he preached the Truths, at the close whereof some won the First, some the Second, some the Third Path, while others again became Arahats.”

 But frequently there is no educational or motivational purpose.
 Sometimes the Buddha tells the past-life story to remind people there’s no one greater than he.
 In Jataka #54 some of the Buddha’s disciples were impressed by a gardener’s knowledge of fruit, so the Buddha told them he was equally skilled at this in an earlier birth.
 If these weren’t religious documents, we’d say he was bragging.
 Other times the Buddha just tells what happened to him in the past because it’s similar or related to the present situation and the people he’s with enjoy hearing the stories.
 In Jataka #146 a group of elderly disciples loudly lamented the death of a woman who routinely gave them delicious food for alms.
-Some other disciples were shocked at their indecency and the Buddha told them that in the past these men had been crows and were so upset when one of their flock was eaten by a fish they foolishly tried to empty the ocean with their beaks to rescue her.
+Some other disciples were shocked at their indecency and the Buddha told them that in the past these same men had been crows and were so upset when one of their flock was eaten by a fish they foolishly tried to empty the ocean with their beaks to rescue her.

 Theravada Buddhism has 547 formal Jataka tales.
 Called the Jatakatthakatha (aka Jatakatthavannana), they’re found in the Khuddaka Nikaya (“Collection of Little Texts”) collection of the Pali Canon’s Sutta Pitaka (“Basket of Discourses”) section.
 There’s ample evidence there used to be at least five hundred fifty, but some were lost.

 These Jataka tales are not all of the Buddha’s past lives, just the ones he himself recounted to other people and were later written in this particular format.
-The Buddha discusses other past lives in other parts of in the Pali Canon and he tells us that as he reached enlightenment under the Bodhi tree he remembered hundreds of thousands of former births.
-Additionally, there are apocryphal Jataka not a part of the Pali Canon but nonetheless considered important and “real” by many Theravadans.
+The Buddha discusses other past lives in other parts of the Pali Canon, and he tells us that as he reached enlightenment under the Bodhi tree he remembered hundreds of thousands of former births.
+Additionally, there are apocryphal Jataka not a part of the Pali Canon, but nonetheless considered important and “real” by many Theravadans.
 In Thailand, the Pannasa Jataka collection contains sixty-one apocryphal past-life stories.
 Also, many people consider local folktales such as the Thai epic Ramakien and the Lao-Isan Nang Phom Hom legend to be past-life Buddha stories.

-With just a few exceptions, such as Jataka #68 (explained in the next paragraph) the Jataka follow the same three-part structure.
+With just a few exceptions, such as Jataka #68 (explained in the next paragraph) the Jataka tales follow the same three-part structure.
 The first section is a “story of the present” that details the circumstances of when, where, and why the Buddha tells the past-life story: “When the Brethren became aware of this, they asked the Blessed One, saying, ‘Can there be any good in this, sir?’
 The Blessed One told this story of the past.”
 Next comes the past-life birth story itself (the actual jataka – literally “birth story” in Pali – section of the full Jataka tale) and this is usually the longest of the three sections.
 Then at the end of the story, the Buddha reveals who the various people in the past-life are in his lifetime: “His lesson ended, the Master shewed the connexion, and identified the Birth by saying, ‘Ananda was the king of those days, Sariputta the knight, and I myself the thorough-bred Sindh horse.'”
 The person listening to the Buddha tell the past-life story is often one of the people in it.

 The 547 past-life stories do not report only 547 past lives.
 There are actually about 3,500 total past lives in the whole collection, though the exact number cannot be known.
 1 The total is much higher than 547 because some Jataka tales discuss more than one past life, notably Jataka #68 in which the Buddha mentions three thousand past lives.
 On the other hand, many particular past lives are recounted in more than one Jataka tale.
 Sometimes these are undoubtedly the exact same lifetime: Jataka #8 tells us, “In this Jataka both the Introductory Story and the Story of the Past will be given in the Eleventh Book in connexion with the Samvara-jataka – the incidents are the same both for that Jataka and for this, but the stanzas are different,” and Jataka #170 in its entirety reads, “This Kakantaka Birth will be given below in the Maha-Ummagga Birth.”
 But most are not so clear cut and it can only be said that several past lives seem to be recounted in more than one Jataka tale.
 The ancient texts do not address the matter, so there’s no way to know for certain if these apparent duplicates are actually the same life told more than once or if they’re different lives that just happen to have had the same circumstances.
 (Removing the religious element of the Jataka tales, stories such as these obviously share an earlier origin and are told differently by various storytellers or by the same storyteller at different times.
 A very clear example of this are Jataka #372 and Jataka #410, which tell identical stories of an ascetic adopting an orphaned animal and treating it as a child, then later becoming depressed when the animal dies.
 The only notable difference is that in the first it was a deer and in the second it was an elephant.)